 Whether your goal is to live permanently in the United States or to work here temporarily, whether you are a high-powered executive, or a citizen adopting internationally or marrying your foreign fiancé, Manos Schenk has the experience to help you.
 Our attorneys assist clients with the full spectrum of immigration issues, including:

 - Investor-based EB-5 green cards, Employment-based EB-1 and EB-2 green cards, Family-sponsored green cards

 - E-2 treaty investor visas, L-1A intra-company transfer visas

 Understanding the immigration bureaucracy

 The U.S. immigration system is comprised of a complex web of intricate laws and vast bureaucratic agencies, each with its own rules, regulations and policies.
-Our attorneys maneuver comfortably through the red tape to bring you the best possible outcomes when dealing with the respective governmental agencies.
+Our immigration attorneys in Miami maneuver comfortably through the red tape to bring you the best possible outcomes when dealing with the respective governmental agencies.